sebapersson/petab_sciml/docs/src/format.md

 Regardless of the model format, to be compatible with the other files in a PEtab SciML problem a neural network model must consist of two parts:

 - **layers**: A constructor that defines the network layers, each with a unique identifier.
 - **forward**: A forward pass function that, given input arguments, specifies the order in which layers are called, applies any activation functions, and returns a single array as output.
 The forward function can accept more than one input argument (`n > 1`), and in the [mapping table](@ref mapping_table), the forward function's `n`th input argument (ignoring any potential class arguments such as `self`) is considered as argument `n`.
+Importantly, aside from the neural network output values, every component that should be visible to other parts of the PEtab SciML problem must be defined elsewhere (e.g., in **layers**).
+This requirement applies to all components that involve estimated parameters.

 ### [YAML Network file format](@id YAML_net_format)